 Everything to Know about Birth Control Pills

-The type of birth controls women uses are her personal decision, she has numerous options to choose from.
+The type of birth controls women uses are their personal decision, she has numerous options to choose from.
 If she’s a sexually active female, she may consider birth control pills.

-Birth control pills are also known as oral contraceptives, are medications taken by mouth to prevent pregnancy and act as an effective method of birth control.
+Birth control pills also known as oral contraceptives are medicine taken by mouth to prevent pregnancy and act as an effective method of birth control.

 These pills can be used in one-month cycles.
 Each active pill gives the same dose of the active hormone.
 During the last week of the cycle, she has to take inactive pills and have her period.